WebAssembly/design/AstSemantics.md

       is incoherent and further execution could lead to Bad Things (e.g., XSS attacks).
-  * To allow for potentially more-efficient heap sandboxing, the semantics could allow for a non-deterministic choice between one of the following when an out-of-bounds access occurred.
+  * To allow for potentially more-efficient heap sandboxing, the semantics could allow for a nondeterministic choice between one of the following when an out-of-bounds access occurred.
     * The ideal trap semantics.
     * Loads return an unspecified value.